bushbaby/BsbFlysystem/README.md

 - WebDAV
 - ZipArchive

+A note about the AwsS3 adapter; There are two versions of the AwsS3 sdk and only one can be installed at the same time.
+Therefore the Aws3S and Aws3Sv2 adapters are not required as dev-dependancies and are (at the moment) not unit tested.

 ### Filesystems

 There is one FilesystemFactory which creates a Filesystem or EventableFilesystem based on the configuration